vip-git/vip-git/README.md

 ## Hey there 👋
-Have an amazing `Thursday` ⚡⚡⚡
+Have an amazing `Friday` ⚡⚡⚡

-Did you know Today on `19th November`
+Did you know Today on `20th November`
 ```
-“Milli Vanilli`s Grammy award was rescinded after it was discovered they didn`t do their own singing.”
-(Year: 1990)
+“The future Queen Elizabeth II married Philip Mountbatten, Duke of Ediburgh.”
+(Year: 1947)
 ```